FuncoLand: Business operations

+Products and services

 FuncoLand specialized in selling new and used video games and equipment; it was considered the first major retailer to allow consumers to sell and trade used video games.
 The used games were often sold for 50% less than new copies, and customers could sell used video games for either money or store credit that could be used to purchase other games.
 The value of a trade-in varied between 10 cents and $55; Funco changed the offered prices for games twice a month, much like the stock market does for commodities.
 During 1990, the names, prices and supplies of games were charted by hand on a whiteboard in the New Hope warehouse; Pomije converted this method to a computerized format in 1991.

-FuncoLand stores ranged from 1,000 to 3,000 square feet in size, with the average store being approximately 1,650 square feet.
-The stores typically employed three to five workers apiece and were often located in strip malls, usually near major regional malls and national chain stores such as Toys "R" Us, Target and Best Buy.
-Each store cost around $55,000 to build and stock, and they carried an average of 1,700 items, 10% of which consisted of accessories.
 The company's total inventory included around 500 million video game cartridges, some of which were rare collector's items no longer sold by their manufacturers.
 Pomije remarked that competitors such as Toys "R" Us would sometimes refer customers to FuncoLand if they requested older games no longer carried by the larger chains.

-The stores were equipped with several television monitors displaying operating video games, as well as sampling areas that allowed consumers to test games within the store.
 New games carried a 90-day warranty, which also applied to hardware and accessories.
 FuncoLand additionally sold cleaning kits for removing oxidation and dust from game cartridges; a game's warranty could be extended from 90 days to a year if purchased with a cleaning kit.
 Pomije compared the chain's policy of trading used games and testing new ones to the practices of the automobile industry, saying "You wouldn't buy a new car without driving it around the block".
 Company officials preferred to use the term "previously played" in reference to used games, as "used", according to Hiben, carried a connotation of wearing out.